pravin096/dr-using-nlp/README.md

 ## 1. Introduction

-This project involves development of a supervised learning model to classify text messages (direct or via social media) that disaster response organizations receive following a disaster.
-Typically, different organizations/ teams within organizations focus on addressing different problems such as providing food, shelter, water, medical aid and/or products, fixing infrastructure.
+This project involves development of an app to enable disaster relief proganizations and aid workers classify text messages (direct or via social media) that are received following a disaster.
+Typically, different organizations/ teams within organizations focus on addressing different needs/ relief measures such as providing food, shelter, water, medical aid and/or products, fixing infrastructure.
 These problems have been mapped to 36 categories.
 Two datasets have been provided - one containing text messages received (and associated data) and another containing corresponding category labels have been provided for this project.
+The datasets have been provided by [Appen (earlier FigureEight](https://www.figure-eight.com/dataset/combined-disaster-response-data/)

 ## 2. Project Objectives

-* Analyze text messages and devise a supervised learning model to identify problem classes/ categories
-* Develop a client-server app using Python Flask to present an overview of the training data
+* Develop an app using Python Flask for disaster relief organizations and aid workers to classify messages received by them following a disaster to enable them to channel disaster relief measures effectively and efficiently

 ## 3. Methodology
 * CRISP-DM (Cross-Industry Standard for Data Mining) https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining